 Access Arrangements fall into two distinct categories:

-Please speak to your child’s school or college to find out more and CLICK HERE for information from JCQ on specific Access Arrangements
+Please speak to your child’s school or college to find out more and CLICK HERE for information from the Joint Council for Qualifications (JCQ) on specific Access Arrangements & Special Considerations.

 Pupils with Medical Conditions